TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 | chunks    | a list of the IPFS hashes of all of the chunks in the unchained index | CPinnedChunkArray |

-## Indexchunk
+## ChunkIndex

 The `indexchunk` data model represents internal information about each Unchained Index index chunk.
 It is used mostly interenally to study the characteristics of the Unchained Index.

-The following commands produce and manage indexchunks:
+The following commands produce and manage chunkindexs:

 | Tools                                              |                                                                 |
 | -------------------------------------------------- | --------------------------------------------------------------- |
 | [chifra chunks](/docs/chifra/admin/#chifra-chunks) | manage pinned index of appearances and associated Bloom filters |

-Indexchunk data is made of the following data fields:
+Chunkindex data is made of the following data fields:

 | Field           | Description                                                        | Type       |
 | --------------- | ------------------------------------------------------------------ | ---------- |